mendix/docs/content/en/docs/refguide/mobile/logging.md

 ## 3 Log Levels

 {{% alert color="warning" %}}
-Please note that at the moment only `Information` and `Warning` log levels are supported.
+Please note that at the moment only `Information` and above log levels are supported.
 Support for other log levels will be added in the future.
 {{% /alert %}}

 // TODO: this piece is a duplicate of log levels in  `/refguide/runtime/loggin` can we create a structure to reuse that, check with tech writers team.